When we work with young physicians who are getting ready to finish residency or fellowship, it’s common for us to hear:

 Physician Contract Review

-There are several reasons why you should have your physician employment contract reviewed by an attorney and a financial advisor.
+There are several reasons why you should have your physician employment contract reviewed by an attorney and a financial advisor, and by scheduling time to talk to us, we can help you determine what you need most.

 Your attorney can analyze the legality of the document, while your advisor can help to verify that the benefits are reasonable and that the expectations for performance incentives are realistic.
 Your advisor can also help make you aware of retention bonuses and when they are awarded, so that if you decide to transition to another practice you’ll, be able to time the move so that you won’t lose out on a bonus (or worse, owe money to your former employer).